You can make sure that your live broadcasts are as accessible as possible to all your viewers by adding captions to your live videos.

 Once you end the stream, the resulting video will have a captioned file that's available for download from the video settings page (under Distribution).
 You can also replace this file if the captions contain an error as well as upload additional files to display multiple languages, just as you would for an uploaded video.

-We encourage you to test out your workflow prior to your event; you can do this by creating an event and set the privacy to "Only me."
+We encourage you to test out your workflow prior to your event; you can do this by creating an event and set the privacy to "Private."
 Be sure to check them on the video's clip page (i.e. what your viewers would see), as captions do not appear in the live preview page (where you would typically configure and monitor your event).